Chicken Gravy Recipe – No Drippings Needed!

 - Add the chicken broth, soy sauce, bouillon, and seasonings to a medium pot.

-- Combine the cold water and corn starch in a small Tupperware with a lid.
+- Combine the cold water and cornstarch in a small Tupperware with a lid.
 Shake to combine.

 - Bring gravy to a boil and whisk in the cornstarch mixture.
 Reduce heat to medium low.
 Continue to whisk to ensure that it blends in smoothly.

 - Remove from heat.
-Swirl in one tablespoon COLD butter just before serving.
+Swirl in one tablespoon cold butter just before serving.
 This adds a silky, velvety finish.

 - Pro Tip: If a darker color is preferred, add 1-2 drops of Kitchen Bouquet browning and seasoning sauce.